Aid helicopter crash kills 8 after Indonesian volcano erupts

 The sudden eruption occurred while about 17 visitors were around the crater.
 Ten people were injured and were treated at a hospital.

-Soldiers and police officers were dispatched to the scene, while local residents and visitors were asked to evacuate the area in case of further eruptions, Nugroho said.
+Soldiers and police officers were dispatched and local residents and visitors were asked to evacuate in case of further eruptions, Nugroho said.

 Sileri is the most active and dangerous among some 10 craters at Dieng Plateau.
 Its most recent eruption was in 2009, when it unleashed volcanic materials up to 200 meters (656 feet) high and triggered the creation of three new craters.